 I bring up this case because the defendant had a documented history of infecting others via food poisoning.
 When there are instances of multiple people becoming seriously ill as a result of food handling and food care negligence on behalf of the defendant(s), as well as a documented history of events on record by health professionals and food care oversight organizations, your likelihood of succeeding in a food poisoning personal injury lawsuit increases substantially.

 It’s not to say that your one-off event is not of importance or that it would not carry weight, especially and again, if a serious illness resulted from the poisoning.
 Still, when multiple people have fallen ill repeatedly over time, this is when the courts are most likely to rule in favor of the plaintiffs.

 In rare cases, victims like you could even die– especially the very young or old.
 Ehline Law Firm has handled cases like this before, challenging reckless parties and defending victims.

 We have studied California and federal regulations to see how to prevent future illnesses.
 Meanwhile, we need to be holding the offending party responsible.
-We see similar causes of common food poisonings.
+We see similar causes of common food poisoning.

 Of special interest: Cruise ships seem to get hit often with listeria, califcivirus, Clostridium botulinum, and others.